DiligentGraphics/DiligentSamples/Tutorials/Tutorial23_CommandQueues/readme.md

    When using multiple queues, compute and upload passes may overlap with the post process pass in the previous frame, so single frame time increases.
 However, since two frames are in flight, the frame rate increased too.
-   As opposed to a single-queue renderer, we cannot use the frame time to measure performance, but the frame time shows frame latency, e.g. the time between command submission on CPU and the time when the final image is handled by the presentantion engine.
+   As opposed to a single-queue renderer, we cannot use the frame time to measure performance, but the frame time shows frame latency, e.g. the time between command submission on the CPU and the time when the final image is handled by the presentantion engine.
-   Action games and VR applications require low frame latency and overlapping with previous frame may add extra latency, which may be undesirable.
+   Action games and VR applications require low frame latency and overlapping with the previous frame may add extra latency, which may be undesirable.

 ![](img/frame_time.png)

 2. *The time between two graphics passes.*
-   Graphics passes do not overlap, so this is the correct way to measure the frame rate on GPU.
-Note that vertical synchronization may add
+   Graphics passes do not overlap, so this is the correct way to measure the frame rate on the GPU.
+Note that the vertical synchronization may add
    GPU idle time to this interval.

 ![](img/between_frames.png)